Language

 Frequently Asked Questions

-The Circle of Fifths helps musicians understand key signatures, find related keys, build chords within a key, and compose chord progressions.
-It is a fundamental reference tool in music theory.
+It helps musicians read key signatures, find related keys, build the chords that belong to a key, and write chord progressions that sound harmonically correct.
+It is one of the most useful reference tools in music theory.

-Every major key has a relative minor that shares the same key signature (same sharps and flats).
-For example, C Major and A Minor are relatives — both have no sharps or flats.
-The relative minor is always highlighted on the circle when you select a major key.
+Every major key has a relative minor that shares the same key signature — for example C Major and A Minor both have no sharps or flats.
+On the wheel, the relative minor sits in the middle ring directly inside each major key and is highlighted whenever you pick a major key.

 What are diatonic chords?